 Shortcuts

-Crtl-alt-f to bring up the filter row |
+Ctrl-Alt-F — Bring up the filter row |

-Export Information to Excel
+Export information to Excel

-You can export data from Next Project to Excel.
-Select the relevant module where you want to export data to an excel file, in the example below we have selected a work order from which we want to export the booked hours.
-Click on the ‘Export to Excel’ button and select the format.
+You can export data from Next Project directly to Excel.
+Go to the module you'd like to export data from — in the example below, we've selected a work order to export the booked hours.
+Click the Export to Excel button and choose your preferred format.

 Columns

-Show hide columns
+Show or hide columns

 -